Tyrannosaurus: Tyrannosaurus imperator and Tyrannosaurus regina

-In a 2022 study, Gregory S. Paul and colleagues argued that Tyrannosaurus rex, as traditionally understood, actually represents three species: the type species Tyrannosaurus rex, and two new species: T. imperator (meaning "tyrant lizard emperor") and T. regina (meaning "tyrant lizard queen").
+In a 2022 study, Gregory S. Paul and colleagues argued that Tyrannosaurus rex, as traditionally understood, actually represents three species: the type species Tyrannosaurus rex, and two previously unrecognized species: T. imperator (meaning "tyrant lizard emperor") and T. regina (meaning "tyrant lizard queen").
 The holotype of the former (T. imperator) is the Sue specimen, and the holotype of the latter (T. regina) is Wankel rex.
-The division into multiple species was primarily based on the observation of a very high degree of variation in the proportions and robusticity of the femur (and other skeletal elements) across catalogued T. rex specimens, more so than that observed in other theropods recognized as one species.
-Differences of general body proportions representing robust and gracile morphotypes were also used as a line of evidence, in addition to the number of small, slender incisiform teeth in the dentary, as based on tooth sockets.
-Specifically, the paper's T. rex was distinguished by robust anatomy, a moderate ratio of femur length vs circumference, and the possession of a singular slender incisiform dentary tooth; T. imperator was considered to be robust with a small femur length to circumference ratio and two of the slender teeth; and T. regina was a gracile form with a high femur ratio and one of the slender teeth.
-It was observed that variation in proportions and robustness became more extreme higher up in the sample, stratigraphically.
-This was interpreted as a single earlier population, T. imperator, speciating into more than one taxon, T. rex and T. regina.
+The division into multiple species was primarily based on the high degree of variation in the proportions and robusticity of the femur (and other skeletal elements) across T. rex specimens.
+Presumed robust and gracile morphotypes and the number of small incisiform teeth in the dentary were also used as a line of evidence.
+Paul and colleagues categorized the species as follows: T. rex demonstrates robust anatomy, a moderate ratio of femur length vs circumference, and the possession of a singular slender incisiform dentary tooth, T. imperator is robust with a small femur length to circumference ratio and two of the slender teeth, and T. regina is more gracile with a high femur ratio and one of the slender teeth.